dougeby/IntuneDocs/InTuneDocs/DeployUse/Configure-Intune-certificate-profiles.md

 3. Enter the information requested on the policy form.
 4. Choose **Save Policy**.

-The new policy is shown in the **Policy** workspace, and you can deploy it.
+The new policy is shown in the **Policy** workspace.
+Now you can deploy it.

 ## Deploy certificate profiles
 When you deploy certificate profiles, the certificate file from the Trusted CA certificate profile is installed on the device.
 The device uses the SCEP or .PFX certificate profile to create a certificate request by the device.